Model-based Clustering with Missing Not At Random Data: Proposal

 \item {\bf M-step:} Updating the parameters

 \end{itemize}

-\replace{}{The E-step requires to be able to integrate the distribution of $\ty_i^\mathrm{mis}$ given $(\ty_i^\mathrm{obs},$ $ z_{ik}=1, \tc_i)$ and the M-step requires to maximize the resulting function.
-This is straightforward under MNAR$z$ and MNAR$\tzj$ models, for which the effect of the missingness does not depend on $\bty$ (see Appendix \ref{app:EMgauss} and \ref{app:EMcategorical} for computation details in the case of Gaussian or categorical data).
-However, these steps become a delicate issue, when the missingness depends on variables $y$, such models being generically denoted by MNAR$\tyall$ in the sequel.
-The computation of $\tau_y$ in particular remains feasible in some cases (for instance when the link function in \eqref{eq:meca} is probit), while to our knowledge, $\tau_c$ and $t_{ik}$ do not admit closed forms. }
+{The E-step requires to be able to integrate the distribution of $\ty_i^\mathrm{mis}$ given $(\ty_i^\mathrm{obs}, z_{ik}=1, \tc_i)$ and the M-step requires to maximize the resulting function.
+This is straightforward under the MNAR$z$ model, because the effect of the missingness does not depend on $\bty$ (see Appendix \ref{app:EMgauss} for computation details in the case of Gaussian or categorical data). }